zoyanhui/codewar/python/simplifing_multilinear_polynomials/index.md

 Warning: the string in input can contain arbitrary variables represented by lowercase characters in the english alphabet.

 Good Work :)

+## Solution
+Split number and letters, sort each monomial, sort all monomials, and merge.